 “Nearly five in ten white families and nine in ten black families endured poverty at some point during the Depression.”

 Why was the rate of poverty so high for black families in the 1930s?
 The version of American history that I learned in high school decades ago never explored this question.
-In fact, I don’t recall learning much at all … Continue reading
+In fact, I don’t recall learning much at all about laws in the last century that made things worse … Read More

 “Antiracist ideas argue that racist policies are the cause of racial inequities.”